How to Hire Veterans in 6 Simple Steps

 There are many reasons to hire veterans.
 Many vets are extremely well trained, and that translates into hard workers who can add extreme value to your organization.

-Beyond that, however, there are also incentives offered to employers that hire veterans.
-Here are some of the most notable.
+Beyond getting highly skilled individuals working for you, there are also incentives offered to employers that hire veterans.

 Because the demands of military service can be physically and mentally demanding, some vets exit with new disabilities and disorders they didn’t have before.
 It’s important to consider this and any related nuances.
 Check out our full guide to how to hire people with disabilities for more information.